Okwara-Favour/Pathfinder/README.md

 Mouse:
 Step 1:
-Hover mouse on the canvas
+Hover mouse on the canvas.

+Step 2:
-3 clicks and I'm home - [https://genius.com/Phoebe-bridgers-i-know-the-end-lyrics]
+3 clicks

 1. Set start position on any cell of the grid map.
 2. Set end position an any cell that is of the same color as the start position cell.
 3. Reset.

-To Drag
+To Drag:

-Step 1.
-Enable drag by clicking on toggleDrag button Step 2.
-After the 2nd click which sets the end position, or after manually setting the positions on the text input box for start position and end, by hovering mouse around, the end position automatically changes and new searches will be made.
+1. Enable drag by clicking on toggleDrag button.
+2. After the 2nd click which sets the end position, or after manually setting the positions on the text input box for start position and end, by hovering mouse around, the end position automatically changes and new searches will be made.
-Step 3.
-Click the 3rd time to reset, click toggleDrag again if enabled to disable.
+3. Click the 3rd time to reset, click toggleDrag again if enabled to disable.